When you’re working with different Damascus patterns, it’s not always obvious how the final project is going to work up.

 Damascus Patterns – Before and After

-To help you plan your projects, we’ve compiled some before and after photos to show you how a pattern transforms from the raw billet to the finished product.
+photos to show you how a pattern transforms from the raw billet to the

 If you’ve worked with Vegas Forge Damascus steel or Mokume Gane, we’d love to see pictures of your finished pieces!